Expat Exchange

 When we asked about emergency services, members in Kenya wrote:

 "Emergency services in Kenya are provided by the Kenya Red Cross Society and the Kenya National Ambulance Service.
 To call for an ambulance, you can dial the emergency number 999 or 112 from any phone.
 The Kenya Red Cross Society also provides a free ambulance service in some areas.
-You can contact them directly for more information," commented one expat living in Kenya.
+You can contact them directly for more information," mentioned one expat in Kenya.

 Will I need to travel to see a specialist?